nymtech/nym/documentation/operators/src/nodes/maintenance.md

 # in case none of the nym configs was created previously
 mkdir ~/.nym

-#in case no nym mixnode was initialized previously
+#in case no nym mix node was initialized previously
 mkdir ~/.nym/mixnodes
 ```
 * Move the node data (keys) and config file to the new machine by opening a local terminal (as that one's ssh key is authorized in both of the machines) and running: